Anushkach/Forest-Fire-Prediction-App/README.md

 - `forest_fire_app.py`: the main Python script that runs the Streamlit app
 - `model.joblib`: the saved machine learning model used by the app
 - `requirements.txt`: a list of required Python packages and their versions

+## Contact
+If you have any questions or concerns, please contact the project maintainers at anushkachathuranga1998@gmail.com or janithavidunath@gmail.com.